swarmee/kibana-8-training/readme.md

 - Download dataset to your computer - `2 - world-tallest-towers.ndjson` file from the datasets folder in this repo.
 - Login to Kibana and click the `Upload a file` link on the home page.
 - Upload dataset into Kibana.
-The wizard will guide you through creating the `mapping` and `data view` (replace the default mapping with mapping provided below).
+The wizard will guide you through loading the data - replace the generated `mapping` with ht below ```mapping```.
+And untick the create data view (we will do it manually in the next step).
+- Once the data has been loaded - create the data view manually setting the time field as `yearBuilt` - and set the format for `yearBuilt` to __YYYY__.
-- Open the dataset in the discover tab - select the `city.keyword` fields on the left to automatically create visualisation in `lens`.
+- Open the dataset in the discover tab - switch to the new `Field Statistics` view and then __action__ the `cityName.keyword` field to create a create visualisation in `lens`.
 Note `lens` allows you to change the chart type and index at any point during the creation of the visualisation.
 Create the following charts:

   - Bar Horizontal Country by Count.
   - Bar Horizontal Country by Max Height.